 - It is helpful to be prepared for unexpected outcomes, or disproving your hypothesis, as they are often the most interesting outcomes

-- Attempt to determine a control — a single independent variable (ie a plant grown with water only), so that you can consider other independent variables (ie a plant with water and fertilizer)
+- Attempt to determine a control — a single independent variable (ie: constituents older than 50 only), so that you can consider other independent variables (ie: income and fertilizer)

 - Select the data sources required for your model

 - Separate your data sources into the corpus (things you want to compare) from the learning set (things you want to compare too)

 - Determine how you want to visualize your model (charts, graphs, daily emails of metrics to organization leaders).